MyNeeno/docs/docs/software.md

 Once you power up your armband it will immediately look for a connection with your central device using BLE.

+In the [next page](Software/introduction.md) we show you how to get our Python SDK.

-Our first SDK flavor is Python.
-If you have the provided credentials a very basic implementation looks like this:
+If you have the provided credentials a very basic implementation looks like
+this:

 ```python
 import neeno